-This story speaks to the child, mother, and scientist in me.
-Like everyone, for my whole life, I’ve been steered by nature.
-I grew up fed by my father’s garden and local farms, and spent my childhood with animal friends domestic and wild.
-From the age of four, I’d follow my cat into the forest and watch him hunt, or dabble in the stream, or otherwise play outside — watching snail mouths munching the edge of leaves (far cuter than you might expect, in case you haven’t), smelling the wild garlic beside the forest paths, picking mushrooms with my grandmother, gorging myself on wild blackberries, or my father’s garden apples, plums, peas and mint.
+I grew up with much to be grateful for.
+I was fed by my father’s garden and local farms, and spent my childhood with animal friends domestic and wild.
+From the age of four, I spent hours outside each day — I’d follow my cat into the forest and watch him hunt, or dabble in the stream, or watch snail mouths munching the edge of leaves (super-cute, in case you haven’t), smelling the wild garlic beside the forest paths, picking mushrooms with my grandmother, gorging on wild blackberries, or my father’s apples, plums, peas and mint.
 I’d play with the strange, translucent honesty seed pods from my mother’s flower bed, or lie on my belly on the warm clay, watching ants, ladybirds and woodlice, who were all part of my family.
-I ran in the wind, basked in the sun, rolled on the grass, was comforted by rocks, rain and waterfalls, and so much more.
+I ran in the wind, basked in the sun, rolled on the grass, was comforted by rocks, rain and waterfalls, and trees who felt like friends.

 This book speaks to all the different parts of my experiences; the learning and knowledge of the natural world, the experience of growing up surrounded by plants and animals, the spiritual and personal connection with nature, and the deep desire to protect our environment, to preserve our beautiful world for our equally beautiful children.